sourcegraph/sourcegraph-public-snapshot/lsif/README.md

 ## Database Configuration

 The LSIF processes store most of its data in SQLite repositories on a shared disk that are written once by a worker on LSIF dump upload, and read many times by the APIs to answer LSIF/LSP queries.
-Cross-repository and cross-commit data is stored in Postgres, as this database requires many concurrent writer (which is an unsafe operation for SQLite in a networked application).
-The LSIF processes retrieves PostgreSQL connection configuration from the frontend process on startup.
+Cross-repository and commit graph data is stored in Postgres, as this database requires many concurrent writers (which is an unsafe operation for SQLite in a networked application).
+The LSIF processes retrieve PostgreSQL connection configuration from the frontend process on startup.

 We rely on the Sourcegraph frontend to apply our DB migrations.
 These live in the `/migrations` folder.
 This means: